Tucker Carlson Ratings Zoom Past Megyn Kelly

 “Against Carlson’s two-week average, CNN’s various programs logged 2M viewers and 633K news demo viewers, while MSNBC’s The Rachel Maddow Show logged 2.01M total viewers and 417K news demo viewers,” Deadline Hollywood added about Tucker’s direct competitors.

-Previously on the weekend version of Fox & Friends, libertarian-leaning Tucker Carlson previously worked for MSNBC, PBS, and CNN, and he is the founder of The Daily Caller website as well as being a former Dancing with the Stars contestant.
+Formerly co-host on the weekend version of Fox & Friends, libertarian-leaning Tucker Carlson previously worked for MSNBC, PBS, and CNN, and he is the founder of The Daily Caller website as well as being a former Dancing with the Stars contestant.

 “Carlson told The Times recently that he doesn’t intend to be a cheerleader for Trump or anyone else, and that he will focus on the incoming president’s policies rather than his bombastic rhetoric.
 ‘He’s so florid and so mesmerizing and interesting or appalling, depending on your point of view,’ Carlson said.
 ‘He’s just so big as a presence that he tends to obscure what he’s saying,'” the Los Angeles Times reported about the Fox News star.